protofire/solhint/README.md

-  -V, --version                           output the version number -f, --formatter [name]                  report formatter name (stylish, table, tap, unix, json, compact, sarif) -w, --max-warnings [maxWarningsNumber]  number of allowed warnings -c, --config [file_name]                file to use as your .solhint.json -q, --quiet                             report errors only - default: false --ignore-path [file_name]               file to use as your .solhintignore
+  -V, --version                           output the version number -f, --formatter [name]                  report formatter name (stylish, table, tap, unix, json, compact, sarif) -w, --max-warnings [maxWarningsNumber]  number of allowed warnings, works in quiet mode as well -c, --config [file_name]                file to use as your .solhint.json -q, --quiet                             report errors only - default: false --ignore-path [file_name]               file to use as your .solhintignore